zhexu1997/zhexu1997.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I am a Post-doc Fellow at the Department of Computer Science and Engineering, Hong Kong University of Science and Technology (HKUST), working with Professor [Hao Chen](https://cse.hkust.edu.hk/~jhc/).
+Before that, I obtained my PhD from the School of Electronic Engineering, Xidain University, supervised by Professor [Cheng Deng](https://see.xidian.edu.cn/faculty/chdeng/).
 My research lies at the broad area of artificial intelligence and machine learning.
-I am interested in multi-modal learning, video understanding, and transfer learning, including video temporal localization, cross-modality generation, zero-shot learning, etc. I am also interested in AI4Science to build computer models for scientific discovery and innovation in fields such as bioinformatics and physics.
+I am interested in multi-modal learning, video understanding, and computational pathology
+.

 # 🔥 News
-- *2024.05*: &nbsp;🎉🎉 one paper was accepted to ACL2024.
+- *2024.05*: &nbsp;🎉🎉 one paper was accepted to ACL 2024.
 - *2024.01*: &nbsp;🎉🎉 one paper was accepted to IEEE Trans.
-Image Process.(TIP).
+Image Process.
+(TIP).
 - *2023.06*: &nbsp;🎉🎉 one paper was accepted to IEEE Trans.
 Pattern Anal.
 Mach.
-Intell.(TPAMI).
+Intell.
+(TPAMI).
 - *2022.08*: &nbsp;🎉🎉 one paper was accepted to IEEE Trans.
-Multimedia(TMM).
+Multimedia (TMM).
 - *2022.07*: &nbsp;🎉🎉 one paper was accepted to IEEE Trans.
-Image Process.(TIP).
+Image Process.
+(TIP).
-- *2020.12*: &nbsp;🎉🎉 one paper was accepted to AAAI2021.
+- *2020.12*: &nbsp;🎉🎉 one paper was accepted to AAAI 2021.